SomaLogic/SomaDataIO/dev/reference/medianNormalize.md

   Character vector.
 Grouping variable(s) for grouped median normalization.
 Must be column name(s) in the ADAT.
 Normalization will be performed within each group separately.
-Default is `"SampleType"`.
-  Note that only study samples (SampleType == 'Sample') are normalized;
-  QC, Calibrator, and Buffer samples are automatically excluded.
+Default is `NULL` (all samples normalized together).
+Note that only study samples (SampleType == 'Sample') are normalized; QC, Calibrator, and Buffer samples are automatically excluded.

 - verbose: